 You can play around with the fillings to your heart’s content.
 Some kind of cheese is the only real requirement.
 A melty cheese is best so something like gouda or even a brie would work well.

 If you don’t wish to include prosciutto, you can with leave it out, or replace it with something like regular bacon or pancetta.
-Grilled vegetables are another option, I would especially like to see some garlic mushrooms in there.
+Grilled vegetables like my Griddled Courgettes are another option, I would especially like to see some garlic mushrooms in there.